Feel the Love (Rudimental song)

 "Feel the Love" is a song by British drum and bass band Rudimental.
-It features the vocals from John Newman.
+It features vocals from John Newman.
 It is the second single from their debut studio album, Home.
 The song was released in the United Kingdom on 14 May 2012 and went on to debut at the summit on the UK Singles and Dance Charts.
 The track was selected as BBC Radio 1 DJ Zane Lowe's Hottest Record in the World on 29 March 2012.